 BOTTLE OF BEER: $2.00

 If you want to meet women in Costa Rica, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.